Anonymous-Usenix-25/Oblivious-Digital-Tokens/ODT_implementation/README.md

 2. Run the `ODT-client.sh` script from the `timing_measurement` directory
    - The script takes as the first argument the absolute path to the `build/` directory of the agent application.
-   - The output of the script is a pair of values.
+   - The output of the script is a pair of values separated by a comma.
      - The first value represents the time taken to create and send the heartbeat message.
      - The second value is the total time taken for the application to run.
 This includes starting the enclave and doing a TLS handshake.
+   - You can redirect (`>`)the output of the script into a file.
+Only the measurements will be redirected, the indices are output on standard error.

 ## Measuring OpenSSL client performance

 1. Same as the first step above.
 2. Run the `openssl-client.sh` script from the `timing_measurement`
    directory.
-   - The script takes as the first argument the absolute path to the root directory of an unmodified OpenSSL library.
+   - The script takes as the first argument the absolute path to a directory where an unmodified OpenSSL library is installed.
+     - We used the system provided library found in `/usr/bin/`
    - The output of the script is a single value.
 It is the total time taken for the OpenSSL client to run a single handshake with the server.
+   - Similarly to the previous script, you can store the timing output by redirecting (`>`) it into a file.

 ## Measuring ODT server performance

 1. Start the modified ODT server.
-   - If the `ODT_PERFORM_TIMING_MEASUREMENT` flag is set to `1`, the server outputs a pair of values.
+   - If the `ODT_PERFORM_TIMING_MEASUREMENT` flag is set to `1`, the server outputs a pair of values separated by a comma.
      - The first values is the total time taken to generate the `ServerHello` nonce.
 This includes calculating `v` and applying Elligator to it.